nicklockwood/StandardPaths/README.md

     - (NSString *)normalizedPathForFile:(NSString *)fileOrPath;

-This method serves several functions.
-Firstly, it can take a path fragment or file name and convert it to a complete path by prefixing the application bundle resources path.
-Secondly, it replicates the behaviours of Mac OS and iOS when finding different versions of resource files such as @2x image files and files suffixed with ~ipad or ~iphone.
-These behaviours will work with any file, not just images or nibs, so it can be useful if you want to load @2x versions of 3D models or shaders for OpenGL applications without writing a lot of branching code.
-Additionally, this method also implements a few pseudo-standards such as the Cocos2D -hd suffix to indicate image files that should be used both for Retina iPhones and standard definition iPads/Macs.
-Finally, it correctly maps .png image paths to the multi-page TIFF files used on Mac OS 10.7 for handling standard and Retina scale images.
+This method serves several functions:

+1) It can take a path fragment or file name and convert it to a complete path by prefixing the application bundle resources path.
+Secondly, it replicates the behaviours of Mac OS and iOS when finding different versions of resource files such as @2x image files and files suffixed with ~ipad or ~iphone or ~mac.

+2) It supports the iPhone 5 "-568h" suffix for files designed specifically for the taller screen.
+Apple don't provide any built-in support for this suffix other than on the Default.png startup image, but the `normalizedFilePathForFile:` method will detect and use any file with this extension (with or without the @2x) when running on an iPhone 5.

+3) It implements a number of pseudo-standards such as the Cocos2D -hd suffix to indicate image files that should be used both for Retina iPhones and standard definition iPads/Macs.

+4) It correctly maps .png image paths to the multi-page TIFF files used on Mac OS 10.7+ for combining standard and Retina scale images into a single file.

+These behaviours will work with any file, not just images or nibs, so it can be useful if you want to load device-specific versions of nib files, 3D models or shaders for OpenGL applications without writing a lot of branching code.
 Unlike the other NSFileManager extension methods, this method will return nil if the file does not exist.
 This method makes multiple filesystem calls, so may be relatively slow the first time it is called for each path, however it caches the result for a given input so the next time it will be faster.
 See the Image file suffixes section below for more information.

 NSString extension methods